LeoBlanchette/switchboardtechservices.com/content/services/house-calls/index.md

 ## Yes, I Make House Calls

-I provide on-site help for homes and businesses within about **two miles of the courthouse square** in Kirksville.
+I provide on-site help for homes and businesses within about **five miles of the courthouse square** in Kirksville.
-This means I can walk to you quickly and reliably.
-See [Foot Soldier for Tech Maintenance](/services/foot-soldier/).

 ---